Tiny-Earth/DemoSite/site/src/summative.md

 ---
 ## Summative Assessment in Practice

-!!! compat ""
-    By the end of this section, you will be able to:

-    - Describe how different summative assessment techniques gather different information about a student’s learning.
-    - Develop a comprehensive summative assessment plan that addresses the skills and knowledge of the course.
-    - Describe the importance of using rubrics to evaluate summative assessments and support student learning.
-    - Outline how to write a rubric.
-    - Understand key concepts and principles:
-        - Intentionally choose summative assessments that help you gain a more comprehensive understanding of a student's learning.
-        - Assessments should measure students' ability to demonstrate scientific skills and bring science to life.
-        - Rubrics provide detailed descriptions of the criteria and standards used to assess student performance, reducing subjective and biased grading.
-        - Share the rubric with students so that they know what is expected of them to achieve a particular grade.

 Summative assessments are a critical component of course design, but what techniques should you incorporate?